 Get in touch with Marirose at email@example.com.

-Amanda cites a fateful night sorting conflict diamonds in a remote village in Sierra Leone as the catalyst to how she thinks about development and aid.
-She has lived and studied in West and Southern Africa, and has a particular interest in how US operations, corporations, and foreign policies have affected lives in other parts of the world.
-Her Masters thesis focused on how international humanitarian aid has destabalized Internally Displaced Persons camps in the DRC.
-She's ecstatic to be a part of The Ring Project - an organization that aligns with both her passions and her beliefs.
+Amanda brings years of nonprofit experience at the programmatic level to The Ring Project.
+She has designed and implemented research in West, Central and Southern Africa, and has a dedicated interest in how US corporations and foreign policies have affected lives in other parts of the world.
+Amanda's Masters thesis focused on how international humanitarian aid has destabalized Internally Displaced Persons camps in the DRC.
+She's ecstatic to be a part of The Ring Project - an organization that aligns with her passions and her beliefs.
 She spearheads partnerships with Congolese institutions for TRP.